Transcribe uses machine learning to analyze and transcribe your M4A audio files to text fast.

 Transcribe will auto-save every keystroke.
 The transcribed text is stored in your browser and is not sent to our servers.
 This data is persisted even if you restart your browser or computer as long as you don't clear your browser's cookies or cache.

-When you have finished editing your transcript, you can download the transcript as a .doc file to your computer by clicking on the export icon in the toolbar above the editor.
+When you have finished editing your transcript, you can download the transcript as a MS Word document file to your computer by clicking on the export icon in the toolbar above the editor.